When your furnace won’t start, doing your own furnace repair in Ames, Iowa, can feel pretty overwhelming.

 If you find you need help from a heating and cooling pro and live in Ames, Haselhoff Air Solutions can assist you.
 We can repair most makes of heating systems and also provide emergency furnace repair.

-If it’s time for a new heating system, we also provide furnace installation.
+If it’s time for a new heating system, we also offer furnace installation.

-While you’re talking with us, consider an annual furnace maintenance plan that could help you avoid problems in the future.
-We can tell you how frequently your furnace should be inspected by one of our NATE-certified Pros.
+While you’re talking with us, think about a routine furnace maintenance plan that might help you avoid problems in the future.
+We can tell you how often your furnace should be examined by one of our NATE-certified Pros.

-Follow our easy guide below to get to work on troubleshooting your furnace.
+Use our easy guide below to get started on troubleshooting your furnace.
 Most of these steps don’t require mechanical skills.

 Furnace Repair Checklist